The Legend of the Raven Who Stole the Light

 The grandfather gave in.

-First, the box of stars.
+First the box of stars.

 Then that of the moon.

-Finally, the one of the sun.
+Finally that of the sun.

-He grasped the light.
+He seized the light.

-The chief shouted.
+The chief cried out.

-The wind picked up.
+The wind rose.

 But it was too late.